joaocba/license-manager/README.md

 ## Features

+### General Features:
+- **Responsive UI/UX**: A dynamic and fluid interface that adapts to various screen sizes and user roles.
+- **Authentication System**:
+  - Login system with role-based dashboard rendering.
+  - Account creation and password recovery system.
+- **Home Page with Metrics**: Summary cards and key performance indicators tailored to each user’s role.
+- **Role-Based Dashboards**: Rendered based on user type (Client, Tech Admin, or Regular User).

 ### 1. **Client Dashboard**
 - **License Management**:
-  - Purchase licenses (types: Basic, Medium, Pro), each offering a specific package of ERP modules.
+  - Purchase licenses of different types (Basic, Medium, Pro), each offering a specific package of ERP software modules.
-  - Upgrade or downgrade licenses, with automatic payment adjustments or wallet refunds for downgrades.
+  - Upgrade or downgrade licenses with automatic calculations for payment or refund (refunds added to wallet credits).
   - Enable or disable licenses temporarily without unassigning users.
-  - Assign or unassign licenses to users, including bulk actions for multiple licenses.
+  - Assign or unassign licenses to users, with bulk actions for handling multiple licenses.
-  - View detailed information for each license, including type, expiration, and assigned users.
+  - View license metrics, including total and remaining licenses, type, expiration, and assigned users.
-  - Monitor non-assigned licenses and expired licenses in separate lists.
+  - Separate panels for non-assigned licenses and expired licenses, with the option to manage them.

 - **User Invitations**:
-  - Invite users via email to access specific licenses.
+  - Invite users via email to use specific licenses.
-  - Manage user assignments directly from the license panel.
+  - Manage user assignments from the license manager panel.

 - **Billing and Payments**:
-  - Simulate license pricing and view detailed summaries before confirming transactions.
+  - Simulate license pricing with detailed cost summaries for purchases or upgrades.
-  - Track wallet credits (from downgrades or other refunds) and default payment methods.
+  - Track wallet credits, default payment methods, and transaction records.
-  - Access a full transaction history and billing records.
+  - Access transaction history and billing records, with detailed payment options and logs.

 - **Activity Tracking**:
-  - View comprehensive logs for all actions performed on the license manager panel, with filters for specific events and time ranges.
+  - View logs and metrics for all license-related actions.
+  - Filter logs by event type, date, or other parameters to monitor specific activities.

-### 2. **Tech Admin Dashboard**
+### 2. **Tech Admin Dashboard** (Platform Administrator)
 - **License Inspector**:
-  - Inspect details of all licenses across the platform, with filters and search options for efficient navigation.
+  - Inspect and filter details of all licenses across clients and companies.
+  - Temporarily disable specific licenses for certain clients or companies.

 - **User Management**:
-  - Administer users across the platform, with options for creating, editing, and assigning roles.
+  - Administer platform-wide user management, including adding, editing, or assigning roles.

 - **Package Manager**:
-  - Manage the available ERP software modules within each license package, and adjust settings as necessary.
+  - Manage the ERP software modules associated with each license package, including modifying and updating settings.

 - **Platform Settings**:
-  - Configure platform-wide settings, including:
-    - General settings: language, time, maintenance options.
+  - Configure general platform settings (e.g., language, time, maintenance options).
-    - License settings: base prices, quantity-based discounts, temporarily disable licenses for specific clients or companies.
+  - Adjust license settings (e.g., base prices, discounts for bulk purchases, disable/enable licenses for specific clients).
-    - Payment settings: available payment methods, invoice templates, and transaction settings.
+  - Manage payment settings (e.g., available payment methods, invoice templates).

-### 3. **Regular User Dashboard**
+### 3. **Regular User Dashboard** (Invited by Client)
 - **License Overview**:
-  - View metrics for the license(s) assigned to the user, including type, usage, and expiration date.
+  - View the license(s) assigned to the user, including license type, usage, and expiration.

 - **Profile Management**:
-  - Manage personal account settings, including password, notification preferences, and account details.
+  - Manage account details such as passwords, notification preferences, and other personal settings.

 - **Notifications & Messages**:
-  - Receive and review platform notifications and messages.
+  - Receive platform-wide notifications and messages from administrators or clients.

 ## Project Architecture

 ### Frontend
-- **ReactJs**: A fully responsive, dynamic, and fluid UI designed to work seamlessly across all device types.
-Tailored dashboards are rendered based on the user's role (Client, Tech Admin, Regular User).
+- **ReactJs**: A fully responsive, dynamic UI, with tailored dashboards for clients, technical administrators, and regular users.

 ### Backend
 - **ASP.NET with Controller-Based APIs**:
-  - Manages authentication, authorization, and all core business logic, including license actions, payments, and user management.
+  - Handles all core business logic, including authentication, license management, payments, and user roles.

 ## Screenshots